shilpa482/microsoft-team-clone/README.md

 HTTPS is required for remote cameras and remote microphone to work.
 Currently, there's no known method for creating SSL certificates for a private IP address.
 You can easily acquire a free SSL certificate for a public domain.

 ## Deployment Steps

-If you would like to quickly test out the app on a public domain without dealing with the hassles of setting up SSL, simply deploy they app with [now.sh](https://zeit.co/now)

 1. Clone repository
 2. Run `npm install`